gloriading/move/README.md

   - `<%= favicon_link_tag 'move.ico' %>` to application.html.erb
   - put ico in app/assets/images

+* click on a day with existing records brings up a modal

-* [ to-do ]------------------------------------------------------
+* [ to-do / question]------------------------------------------------
+- Want to use simple form error messages for sign in page .. how
+- fix all flash messages

-- click on a day with existing records brings the `record show page`
-  + pop up a bootstrap modal with the record
+- click on a day with existing records brings up a modal
-  + show the record next to / below the calendar
-  ? (do not know how to put info related to clicked record in modal)
+  - in the model put the record and a link to edit

 - something wrong with the automatching colour scheme... still.........